Foundations of Transaction Fee Mechanism Design

 \begin{theorem}[The burn rule makes a difference assuming infinite block size] Any (randomized) TFM that satisfies both UIC and 1-SCP must always pay the miner nothing.
+In other words, any non-trivial (randomized) TFM that does not always burn all payment cannot be both UIC and 1-SCP.
 This impossibility holds regardless of whether the block size is infinite or finite, and regardless of whether the TFM has a burn rule or not\footnote{In fact, in our actual proof, we prove Theorem~\ref{thm:introburn} first, which is then used as a stepping stone towards proving Theorem~\ref{thm:intromain}.}. \end{theorem}

 \ignore{ Based on Theorem~\ref{thm:intromain}, for TFMs {\it without} a burn rule, to satisfy both UIC and 1-SCP, it is necessary that users always pay nothing.
 In other words, } As a direct implication, if we want a mechanism like EIP-1559 that has non-trivial user payment and satisfies all three properties in the infinite block size regime, a burn rule is necessary.
 Therefore, Theorem~\ref{thm:introburn} and Roughgarden's result~\cite{roughgardeneip1559,roughgardeneip1559-ec} together show that having a burn rule does make a difference assuming infinite block size.